Restriction Groups in MYOB Acumatica

-MYOB Advanced provides you with restriction groups, which are flexible tools for limiting the visibility and use of entities, such as General Ledger accounts, inventory items, and customer and vendor accounts.
+MYOB Acumatica provides you with restriction groups, which are flexible tools for limiting the visibility and use of entities, such as general ledger accounts, inventory items, and customer and vendor accounts.

 In this topic, you can find information about situations where restriction groups are useful, types of restriction groups, and types of entities that you can include in restriction groups.